 You can use sitting wedges to prevent hunching over your desk.
 Not only does it enhance your appearance, but over time, it prevents back pain, too!

-- Pelvic support and comfort
+- Pelvic support and comfort for lower back pain

 - Improved posture